-We currently have a very small sales and marketing organization at our TransTech Systems subsidiary.
-If we are unable to secure a sales and marketing partner or establish satisfactory sales and marketing capabilities at the Know Labs parent Company level we may not be able to successfully commercialize our ChromaID and Bio-RFID technology.
+If we are unable to secure a sales and marketing partner or establish satisfactory sales and marketing capabilities at the Know Labs parent Company level we may not be able to successfully commercialize our technology.

-Our subsidiary, TransTech Systems, has six sales and marketing employees on staff to support the ongoing sales efforts of that business.
-In order to commercialize products that are approved for commercial sales, we sell directly to our customers, collaborate with third parties that have such commercial infrastructure and work with our strategic business partners to generate sales.
-If we are not successful entering into appropriate collaboration arrangements, or recruiting sales and marketing personnel or in building a sales and marketing infrastructure, we will have difficulty successfully commercializing our ChromaID and Bio-RFID technology, which would adversely affect our business, operating results and financial condition.
+..
+If we are not successful entering into appropriate collaboration arrangements, or recruiting sales and marketing personnel or in building a sales and marketing infrastructure, we will have difficulty successfully commercializing our technology, which would adversely affect our business, operating results and financial condition.

 We may not be able to enter into collaboration agreements on terms acceptable to us or at all.
 In addition, even if we enter into such relationships, we may have limited or no control over the sales, marketing and distribution activities of these third parties.
 Our future revenues may depend heavily on the success of the efforts of these third parties.
 If we elect to establish a sales and marketing infrastructure we may not realize a positive return on this investment.
 In addition, we must compete with established and well-funded pharmaceutical and biotechnology companies to recruit, hire, train and retain sales and marketing personnel.
-Factors that may inhibit our efforts to commercialize ChromaID and Bio-RFID without strategic partners or licensees include:
+Factors that may inhibit our efforts to commercialize technology without strategic partners or licensees include: